 You may contribute

 If you elect to contribute 100 percent of your check to the 457(b) plan, you may do so.
-However, given the standard ‘priorities’ assigned to various deductions by the payroll system, the following deductions will NOT be taken: charitable contributions, dues, summer fund withholding if you are paid on a less-than-12-month basis and receive summer checks, and any secondary deposits to savings accounts at other banking institutions such as Apple Federal Credit Union.
+However, given the standard ‘priorities’ assigned to various deductions by the payroll system, the following deductions will NOT be taken: charitable contributions, dues, and any secondary deposits to savings accounts at other banking institutions such as Apple Federal Credit Union.

 Great-West Retirement Services is the 457(b) plan provider.
 You can find more information in the plan description and by contacting Great West customer service at 877-449-FCPS (3277).